Unbuilt Services On The M11

 The Road Haulage Association suggested it became a truckstop and campaigned to see that happen.
 The council have considered turning the northbound side in to a park and ride unit.

 The address "Chigwell Motorway Service Area" is still used by many official sources.
-Highways England still own the land here, and the southbound side is fully signed with driver location signs throughout.
+England's national highway authority still owns the land here, and the southbound side is fully signed with driver location signs throughout.
 They sometimes use a small section of land as Blunts Farm works unit.

 One sign, added in 2010, mysteriously describes the site as "MS F1".